Gumby and Pokey – Art Clokey – Stop Motion Legend

 We got them to agree to do most of it in clay animation.
 We use computers for special scenes because computer animation, no matter how refined, looks artificial.
 Like in cartoon and clay animation the artist is hands on, he has his paintbrush connected to his nervous system, though hi hand, through his heart and his brain but not in a computer.
 When you go through this electronic network with a button, you push a button here and a click there, the artist has nothing to do with it.
 His nervous system is not involved.

-Interviewer: Why do you think Gumby remains popular after almost 50 years?
+Interviewer: Why do you think Gumby and Pokey remains popular after almost 50 years?

 Art: Well, Hans Christian Anderson wrote some stories and they’re still popular.
 I think it’s just because they didn’t do it really to make money, they did it because they loved doing it for art and they loved children I suppose and people.
 As I’ve said Gumby started out not to make money but to give the children something of value on television.
 I didn’t need the money in those days I was making television commercials for Coca-Cola and Budweiser.
 Doing clay animated Gumby was an interesting challenge.
 And I had my two children.